anplis/climbing_optimisation/README.md

 # climbing_optimisation
-Find the most efficient way to climb a boulder
+Goal : Find the most efficient sequence to climb a boulder